bgachara/bgachara.github.io/posts/rust_ref.md

 ## Rust Standard Library

-- This is the primary interface for Rust programs into the kernel functions of an OS.
-- It uses libc internally to invoke system calls.
+- This is the primary interface for Rust programs into the kernel functions of an OS which uses libc internally to invoke system calls.
 - Notable features
   - Cross-platform, provides functionality that hides differences among underlying platform architectures.
   - Available to all crates by default via the `use` statement, i.e use::fs